t3tra-dev/leveldb.wasm/README.md

+LevelDB.wasm is a port of LevelDB for WebAssembly.

+---

 LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.

 > **This repository is receiving very limited maintenance.
 We will only review the following types of changes.**